What is LXD?¶

-LXD is a next generation system container manager.
-It offers a user experience similar to virtual machines but using Linux containers instead.
+LXD ([lɛks'di:]🔈) is a next generation system container and virtual machine manager.
+It offers a unified user experience around full Linux systems running inside containers or virtual machines.

 The LXD project was founded and is currently led by Canonical Ltd with contributions from a range of other companies and individual contributors.

 To get a better idea of what LXD is and what it does, you can try it online!

 Then if you want to run it locally, take a look at our getting started guide.
 The following clip gives a quick and easy introduction for standard use cases:

 You can find a series of howtos and tutorials on YouTube:

 LXD provides support for system containers and virtual machines.

 When running a system container, LXD simulates a virtual version of a full operating system.
 To do this, it uses the functionality provided by the kernel running on the host system.